jmigpin/editor/README.md

   -env string
     	string with env variables (ex: "a=1:b=2:..."'
   -network string
-    	protocol to use to transmit debug data: [tcp, unix, ws] (default "tcp") -noinitmsg
+    	protocol to use to transmit debug data: [tcp, ws, unix, auto].
+Option 'auto' detects a tcp client request to auto upgrade to http/websocket.
+Ex: useful to alternate between a debug session for a server (tcp) and a brower (websocket), without restarting the godebug cmd by also using the -continueserving flag. (default "tcp")
+  -nodebugmsg
-    	omit initial warning message from the compiled binary -o string
+    	omit debug messages from the compiled binary
+  -o string
     	output filename
   -paths string